cognitom/dominiq/README.md

 $ npm install zen-observable
 ```

-This is a observable version of the code above:
+This is an observable version of the code above:

 ```javascript
 import merge from 'lodash.merge'